-Problem: Possible Cause: Don't Call for Service Until You: Burner Will Not Start The battery box switch is turned to "OFF" The remote control is not working correctly The thermostat is not synced or set too low No propane in tank Turn the battery box switch to "ON".
+Problem: Possible Cause: Don't Call for Service Until You: Burner Will Not Start The battery box switch is turned to "OFF" The remote control is not working correctly The thermostat is disconnected or set too low No propane in tank Turn the battery box switch to "ON".
 See the remote control instructions.
 See "Thermostat Operation".
 Check Tank Level.
-Appliance Beeps Heater beeps once: The heater beeps once whenever a button on the remote is pressed Heater beeps twice : The heater beeps twice whenever a button on the remote is pressed THIS IS NORMAL The power backup batteries are low.
+Appliance Beeps Heater beeps once: The heater beeps once whenever a button on the remote is pressed Heater beeps twice: The heater beeps twice whenever a button on the remote is pressed THIS IS NORMAL The power backup batteries are low.
 Replace the 4 AA batteries in the battery box (see page 43).
 Thermostat Does Not Work The battery box switch is turned to "OFF" or "ON".
 The thermostat is set too low Turn the battery box switch to "REMOTE".
 Check thermostat.
-Blower Does Not Work The stove is not getting electricity The blower fuse may be blown Check the breaker switch.
+Blower Does Not Work The stove is not getting electricity The stove is not up to temperature The blower fuse may be blown Check the breaker switch.
+Let the stove burn for 10 minutes.
 Replace the fuse.
 See fuse location below.
 Stove Will Not Distribute Heat The stove is not getting electricity The stove is not up to temperature Check the breaker switch.
 Let the stove burn for at least 15 minutes.
 Flames Are Too Blue The stove has just been started This is normal - see "Starting the Stove for the First Time".
 Adjust Air Shutter - contact your dealer.
 Flames Are Too Short (Under 6") The flame height may be turned too low Turn the flame height to "HI" - See "Adjusting the Flame Height".
-Thin Layer of Soot Covers the Glass Log set is placed incorrectly Improper air shutter adjustment Accent Lights Do Not Work The stove is not getting electricity The bulb may be burned out The accent light fuse may be blown Check the breaker switch.
+Thin Layer of Soot Covers the Glass Log set is placed incorrectly Improper air shutter adjustment See page 29.
+Adjust air shutter - contact your dealer.
+Accent Lights Do Not Work The stove is not getting electricity The bulb may be burned out The accent light fuse may be blown Check the breaker switch.
 See "Accent Light Replacement" page 46.
 Replace the fuse.
 See fuse location below.